-Most listings are in the $30's per square foot per year.
-The Norwalk region is going through a decline in rates.
-In the last 3 months, the median rate decreased $1 per sqft per year.
-That's a 3% decline in rent.
+On average, listings lease in the $30's per square foot per year.
+The Norwalk region is seeing a decline in rates.
+In the last 3 months, the median rate decreased $5 per sqft per year.
+That's a 12% decrease in rent.

-Compared to the rest of the Fairfield market, the Norwalk submarket has greater rates, and you'll need to pay a premium to be in this hot submarket.
+Compared to the rest of the Fairfield market, the Norwalk region has higher rates, and you'll need to make a great offer to be in this hot submarket.

-In the last 90 days, 66 listings have been made available, so you'll want to check back regularly for new listings.
-About 5% of the available leases in the Norwalk are subleases, so you will probably need to consider the implications of signing a direct lease with the building.
+In the last 90 days, 49 listings have come on the market, so you'll want to check back regularly for new listings.
+About 4% of the listings in the Norwalk are subleases, so you will probably need to sign a longer term lease with the landlord directly.
 There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 2,000 sqft.
-Most buildings in this area are close to 3 floors.
+Even though the median size is 2,770 sqft, there are still 0 leases below 2,000 sqft.
+Most buildings in this area are close to 3 stories.
 Most buildings in this area were built in 1983 and are Class B.